SergejBre/SynchroTime/README.md

 ____

 ## System Requirements
-* For correct work your system time required to be synchronized with Network Time Protocol (NTP).
-Only in this case the program will work according to the declared specifications.
-The syncing to a nearby, reliable NTP server should get you within a few milliseconds.
-It doesn’t need to be on all the time, but it does need to be on, synced, and stable when setting the DS3231 and later when you decide to check the drift.
-In the intervening time it can be turned off, if you wish.
-The DS3231 must have continuous power and be uninterrupted at all times through the measurement.
-Under Linux, the ntp service is installed by the following command
+For the synchroTime application to work properly, you must synchronize the system time using the Network Time Protocol (NTP).
+Only then can the stated calibration characteristics be guaranteed.
+A slight desynchronization of the PC system time with a nearest reference NTP time server is allowed (no more than 10 milliseconds).
+It is not necessary for the NTP service client (ntpd) to be enabled on your PC all the time, but the NTP service must be pre-started, synchronized and stable while testing the DS3231 module, as well as during module calibration.
+In between measurements, you can turn off the service if you want.
+The DS3231 module must have an uninterruptible power supply (3V battery) throughout the entire measurement and calibration interval.

+### ntpd service
+* Under Ubuntu/Debian Linux distributions, the **ntpd** service is installed by the following command
 ```
  $ sudo apt-get install ntp
 ```

-* Check the correct operation of the service ntp by running the command
+* Check the correct operation of the service ntpd by running the command
 ```
  $ ntpq -p
      remote           refid      st t when poll reach   delay   offset  jitter